Program: M.B.A., Business Administration

-- Earned a 3.0 or higher GPA in the undergraduate degree or scored at or above the 50th percentile on the Verbal or Quantitative section of the GMAT or completed the Graduate Certificate in Business Administration program with a grade of “B” or better in each course.
+- Earned a 3.0 or higher GPA in the undergraduate degree (or in the last 60 semester/90 quarter units) or scored at or above the 50th percentile on the Verbal or Quantitative section of the GMAT or completed the CSUN Graduate Certificate in Business Administration program with a grade of “B” or better in each course.

 C. Conditional Classification

-To be granted classified status, students must meet the University requirements for classification (see Graduate Programs).
+To be granted classified status, students must meet the University requirements for classification.
 Completion of the GCBA program with a “B” or better in each course will satisfy one of the minimum requirements for classification.
 Some applicants will be admitted to the MBA program as conditionally classified students.
-These students will be notified of the requirements for classification, which may include satisfactory performance in foundation coursework, satisfactory performance in specific classes, completion of an Academic Internship and/or satisfactory completion of the Upper Division Writing Proficiency Exam (UDWPE).
-A score of 4.0 or better on the Analytical Writing Assessment (AWA) section of the Graduate Management Admission Test (GMAT) will satisfy the writing proficiency requirement.
+These students will be notified of the requirements for classification, which may include satisfactory performance in foundation coursework, satisfactory performance in specific classes and/or completion of an Academic Internship.
 Students must satisfy requirements for classification before completing more than 12 units of 600-level work.
 Failure to fulfill the requirements for classification may result in dismissal from the program.